 Now that you’ve chosen an agent, know that the good news is the home seller pays their commission, so it doesn’t cost you a dime!

-The next of the steps to buying a house for the first time is to start looking at houses to buy!
+Now it’s time to start looking at houses to buy!
 It’s a bit premature to plan to buy one.
 But it’s great to get an idea of what’s out there.

 However, in this day and age, a lot (but not all) of what’s in the MLS can be found by anyone on sites like: